Questions To Ask When Interviewing Any Entertainer

 Do you have professional sound and lighting equipment?

-Yes, I use JBL - Powered speakers.
-I play all of my music through a laptop via MP3s, through a software program called Virtual DJ.
+Yes, I use JBL - Powered speakers for my mains and I have EV speakers for my ceremonies and cocktail hours.
+I play all of my music through a dedicated laptop that doesn't go online.
+The music files are MP3s, MP4s, MOV and CD+G files, through a software program called Virtual DJ with a Professional Lifetime License.
 VDJ is one of the newest and most used programs on the market.
 My lighting is all American DJ, Martin and Chauvet.
 My microphones are Shure.
-There is a major difference between home and professional equipment!
+There is a HUGE difference between home and Professional Audio Equipment!
 Make sure your entertainer uses the best.
+In many cases, you only get one chance at your wedding or big party signifying a birthday or anniversary - make it count!

 Will you listen to my thoughts, concerns, and input?

 Absolutely!
 I feel like my equipment and I are tools to make your event special, memorable, and personal.
 I have even developed a planner that I use to gather pertinent information prior to the event.
-I want to know what you like, what you want included and what you want the schedule to be.
+I want to know what you like, what you want included and what you want the itinerary to be.
 This helps you get organized and gives me a written plan of events which eliminates omissions and decreases complications.
+It is all about you and your guests!

 You say you handle things and reduce stress, what does this mean?

 I am your master of ceremonies.
 Once we have planned and I have a good idea of what you want and what you don't want - I handle it for you.
 I run your event!
 I use your planner all night.
 I follow the schedule you have created and I make the transitions for you.
-Say we are done with the dinner at a reception.
+Say we are at a wedding reception and finishing up with the dinner.
 Next on the list is the toast and cake.
 I see everyone is through the buffet and about done with their meal; so, I come to the bride and groom, tell them it is almost time for the toast and cake and ask if they are ready to proceed.
-They say yes, so I do my thing.
+They say yes, so I do my thing and handle it.
 I go to the head waiter and have them distribute the champagne.
-I go to the best man, give him the cordless microphone and explain his role, where to stand, etc. I get on the mic and announce that we will begin the toast and cake cutting in 5 minutes, that this would be a good time to powder their nose, freshen their drink if needed, or gather anyone who is out of the room.
+I go to the best man, give him the cordless microphone and explain his role, where to stand, etc. I go to other vendors like photographers or videographers and make sure they aware of what's next and ready to go.
+I get on the microphone and announce that we will begin the toast and cake cutting in 5 minutes, that this would be a good time to powder their nose, freshen their drink if needed, or gather anyone who is out of the room.
 I add that the wait staff will soon begin passing out the champagne, please save it for the toast.
+While I am leading the event, my hosts are enjoying it.
+They are circulating gather hugs or bustling their dress.
 Basically, I run things and you can have fun and enjoy the night knowing that I will make it happen.

 What if my entertainer can't perform?